zhuth/PyMongoWrapper/README.md

 ### Using shortcuts and user defined functions

-QueryExpr allows you to specify shortcuts for any separable part of the query.
+QExpr allows you to specify shortcuts for any separable part of the query.
 For instance, if you perform query for `pdate>now(-3d);sort(title);` quite often, you may specify a shortcut for it:

 ```python
 parser.set_shortcut('title3', 'pdate>now(-3d);project(title=1);sort(title);')